 Carr’s top competitor in the Facebook contest was Michigan State’s Connor Cook who completed 16-of-23 passes for 293 yards with two touchdowns and no interceptions.
 This was a career-high in passing yards for Cook and it came in a huge game for the Spartans as they clinched the Big Ten Legends Division with a 30-6 win over Northwestern.

 The Manning Award was created by the Allstate Sugar Bowl in 2004 to honor the college football accomplishments of Archie, Peyton and Eli Manning.
 It is the only quarterback award that includes the candidates’ bowl performances in its balloting.

-While the Manning Award selected 30 quarterbacks for its preseason Watch List, additional quarterbacks are expected to be added to the Watch List later in the season.
-The 10 finalists for the honor will be announced on Wednesday, Nov.
-27 and the winner is scheduled to be announced following the BCS National Championship game on Monday, Jan.
+Ten finalists for the honor have been announced (Manning Award Finalists ) and the winner is scheduled to be announced following the BCS National Championship game on Monday, Jan.
 6.